ducks/ii-rust-talk/deck.md

 }

 fn less_main() {
-    // but you should probably do this let two = 2;
+    // but this might be better to read let two = 2;
 }
 ```